-Alsace is the French part of the Upper Rhine Graben, a mature hydrocarbon basin with significant potential extending over both France and Germany and where more than 50 oil fields and 17 gas fields have been discovered.
+In France MOORE has its focus in the Alsace region which is part of the Upper Rhine Graben, a mature hydrocarbon basin with significant potential extending over both France and Germany and where more than 50 oil fields and 17 gas fields have been discovered.
 Alsace extends over 8,000 km2 and is divided into several sub basins with sediment fill of 2,000-3,000 m thickness.

 The reservoirs are located in Tertiary sands, Jurassic carbonates and Triassic sandstones, while the source rocks are located mainly in the early Jurassic (Lias) and in the early-middle Oligocene.

-Oil shows were reported several centuries ago in Pechelbronn in northern Alsace, where production started during the 17th century and peaked at 1,650 bpd in 1930.
+Oil shows were reported several centuries ago in Pechelbronn in northern Alsace, where production started during the 17th century with mining techniques and peaked at 1,650 bpd in 1930.
 The field was abandoned during the 1960s after having produced 22 mmbbl.

 The exploration conducted during the second half of the 20th century focused on the Tertiary and Jurassic horizons and has led to the discovery of a dozen of oilfields with size ranging from 300,000 bbl to more than three million bbl of recoverable oil.
 It also allowed the development of an extensive seismic and well database publicly available.
 Despite Alsace’s present marginal production (around 50 bopd from three concessions) the area holds a significant potential in its Triassic horizons which is very little drilled.

-Most of the fields discovered to date are located in northern Alsace, while in the southern Alsace region, massive salt layers overlay the hydrocarbon bearing horizons.
+Most of the fields discovered to date are located in northern Alsace where MOORE has its three licenses, while in the southern Alsace region massive salt layers overlay the hydrocarbon bearing horizons.

 In 1951 the Staffelfelden oil field was discovered “by coincidence”, when a mining company drilling for potassium through the salt layers actually discovered oil in the Grande Oolithe formation of the Dogger.
 The subsequent exploration conducted by PREPA, CLYDE, ELF, Enterprise Oil, REPLOR, Sun Oil, Shell and Total led to oil discoveries primarily in the Jurassic horizons, while hydrocarbon shows were observed in wells both in the Tertiary and Triassic horizons.